kanhucharchi28-creator/kanhu-demo/README.md

 # kanhu-demo
-this is my first or repository
+this is my first or repository. author - kanhu charan charchi